Christopher-Schulze/Torwell/docs/CertificateManagement.md

 # Certificate Management

 Torwell84 uses certificate pinning to defend against man-in-the-middle attacks.
 The pinned certificates are stored in `src-tauri/certs`.
 A helper module (`secure_http.rs`) loads these certificates into a custom `RootCertStore` for `reqwest`.
+All HTTPS connections enforce TLS&nbsp;1.2 or newer. `rustls` is configured to request OCSP stapling so revocation status is delivered with the server certificate when available.

 ## Rotation Procedure